igece/SoxSharp/README.md

 }
 ```

 This is the same as executing `sox --info test.wav`.
-SoxSharp parses the SoX output and fills a **AudioInfo** instance with the retrieved information.
+SoxSharp parses the SoX output and fills an **AudioInfo** instance with the retrieved information.

 #### File Conversion

-The simplest way to perform an audio conversion is to just call the **Process** method with both input and output files:
+The simplest way to perform an audio conversion is to just call the **Sox.Process** method with both input and output files:

 ```cs
 using (Sox sox = new Sox("sox.exe"))